sullivg2/sullivg2.github.io/about-geoff.md

 ---
 ## About Geoff

- am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
+ I am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
 My background is in technology sales, marketing, business development, partners & alliances, and solution architecture.
 My speciality is building and bringing highly technical,